Welcome to Grey Face Rescue!

 BACK TO THE TOP

-Timeline
+Typical Timeline

-• Days 5–10: Meet & greet and home visit completed
+Meet & greet and home visit completed.

 Foster First Right to Adopt

-As a foster, you have first rights to adopt your dog.
-You must notify Grey Face before any meet and greets are scheduled.
-An application and adoption fee are still required.
+As the foster, you have the first opportunity to adopt your foster dog.
+If you're interested, please notify Grey Face Rescue before any meet & greets are scheduled.

 How the Process Works

-1. Applications Submitted
+1. Applications Received

 2. Application Review

-3. Foster Input & Interview
+3. Foster Feedback

 4. Meet & Greet

-• Your home or adopter’s home
+• Your home

 • Grey Face office (if available)